 - Editing features: Will you want to tweak photos inside the photo app, or do you have a separate photo editing app?

-Costs begin at about $16 for a 20-page book and go over $100 for larger books with premium paper and covers.
+Costs begin at about $10 for a 20-page paperback book and go over $100 for larger books with premium paper and covers.
 Careful shopping often turns up discounts of 20 percent to 40 percent.

-It's a good idea to select the pictures you want to use ahead of time to give you an idea which size book you might want.
-Pricing for additional pages can push the cost well over what you would have paid if you'd chosen a thicker book to start with.
+It's a good idea to select the pictures you want to use ahead of time to give you an idea of which size book you might want.
+Pricing for additional pages can push the cost well over what you would have paid if you'd chosen a thicker book to start with – and of course, you want to make sure you have enough for a coherent book in the first place.

 The best for customization: Mixbook